Rural Asset Multiplier Pilot (RAMP)

 The Rural Asset Multiplier Pilot (RAMP) is an innovative, place-based approach to investing in our unique natural, economic and cultural assets in a way that will simultaneously enhance our environment, grow our rural economy, and improve opportunity and prosperity in our communities.

 The RAMP Programme is delivered by Northumberland County Council and runs from September 2023 until 31 March 2026.
-The project is part funded by the North of Tyne Combined Authority Investment Fund and by the UK Government through the UK Shared Prosperity Fund and the Rural England Prosperity Fund with the North of Tyne Combined Authority as the lead authority.
+The project is part funded by the North East Combined Authority Investment Fund and by the UK Government through the UK Shared Prosperity Fund and the Rural England Prosperity Fund with the North East Combined Authority as the lead authority.

 The RAMP Programme will prioritise investment in strategic activities which will bring lasting, positive change to identified rural areas, piloted in two areas.
 Activity will be driven by local need, demonstrating a bottom-up approach targeted directly at tackling local, rural issues.
 All investments in project activities and pilots will be made through the RAMP Grant Investment Fund.